ryk122/OtegaruT_scripts/README.md

 You can use these scripts under MIT License.

-If you want to obtain all of Unity project files, please contact me via twitter or game official discord.
+If you want to obtain all of Unity project files, please contact me on twitter or game official discord.